-- pneumonia is a chest infection which is an infection of the lungs
+- pneumonia is a chest infection - an infection of the lungs

 - pneumonia causes cough, fever and problems with breathing

 - viral pneumonia is more common in children

 - most children make a complete recovery from pneumonia

 What is pneumonia?

 What causes pneumonia?

 In children, especially young children, viral pneumonia is more common.

 The viruses that cause viral pneumonia are catching (contagious) meaning they can spread easily between people.
-Most children and adults just get an upper respiratory infection ("head cold").
+Most children and adults just get an upper respiratory infection ("head cold") with a runny nose.
 Only a few will get pneumonia.
 Virus infections, including viral pneumonia, are more common in winter.

 What puts my child at risk of getting pneumonia?

 Anyone can get pneumonia, but some children are more likely to than others.
 A child will be at greater risk of catching pneumonia if they:

 - are around cigarette smoke

-- have a chronic (long-lasting) condition that affects the lungs such as poorly controlled asthma, Bx (bronchiectasis) or cystic fibrosis (see Bx (bronchiectasis) and Asthma on this website)
+- have a long-lasting (chronic) condition that affects the lungs such as poorly controlled asthma, Bx (bronchiectasis) or cystic fibrosis

 - are taking a medicine long-term that affects the immune (infection-fighting) system (such as steroids)

 - were premature